Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 education experience and job title wage level and labor market employer and PERM readiness

 Over a 2–5 year horizon, it makes sense to work on all four pillars at once.
-If you only focus on English but change employers every year and work in a semi-legal way, the chances of a successful EB-3 go down.
+If you only focus on English but change employers every year and work in ways that create status or tax problems, the chances of a successful EB-3 go down.
 If you get a master’s degree but keep a patchy work history, low hours and long gaps outside the U.S., you also create red flags.

 1. Education: recognize and upgrade